LUCClass/charcounter/README.md

       int s_length = strlen(s);
     }

-## Part 1: Counting Occurances of a Character
+## Part 1: Counting Occurrences of a Character

 Write a program that loops through a string and counts all occurrences of a character.
 You can start by counting the occurrences of the character `a`.
 Make your program more versatile by making it possible to count the occurrences of any character.

-## Part 2: Converting One Character to Another
+## Part 2(a): Converting One Character to Another -- Retabbing

-Write a program that loops through a string and swaps all occurrences of one character for another.
-You can start by swapping the character `a` for `b`.

-## Part 3: Retabbing

 [Studies have shown](https://stackoverflow.blog/2017/06/15/developers-use-spaces-make-money-use-tabs/) that developers who use spaces to indent instead of tabs make 10% more money.
+Write a program that loops through a string and swaps all occurrences of the tab character (`\t`) for a space character.

+## Part 2(b): Retabbing v2

+Modify your program from part 2(a) to **copy** characters from one string into a second string.
+When you encounter a tab character, don't copy it.
+Instead, insert four spaces in the second string.

+## Part 3: Checksumming

+Write a program to add up the ASCII values of all characters in a string and print out the sum.
+For example, in the string `NEIL` above, the ASCII values are `0x4E`, `0x45`, `0x49`, `0x4C`.
+Their sum is `0x4E + 0x45 + 0x49 + 0x4C = 0x128`.